 In addition to this terrible toll, a large number of people are missing and there is considerable material damage to infrastructure.
 This is not the first time that the island has been hit by a disaster of this type.
 It had already paid a heavy price during the earthquake that hit the capital, Port au Prince, in 2010.
 Then, in 2016, Hurricane Matthew hit the southern regions that have just suffered the earthquake.
 "No sooner do we see the end of the tunnel, another one opens before us" summarizes Ewains Weche, Haitian author.

 In mid-September, one month after the earthquake, the city of Les Cayes has come back to life among the rubble.
 But the wounds are omnipresent: tents set up on the roadways in place of destroyed houses, makeshift camps on the side of the tracks, piles of rubble and workers clearing away as best they can.
-The same spectacle can be seen in the streets of Jeremie, Pestel and other towns in the south.
+The same scenes can be seen in the streets of Jeremie, Pestel and other towns in the south.
 Here and there, informal camps emerge, forgotten by international humanitarian aid.

 - Tearsheet -